ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-Well, the above output though does not have all the atomic entries from the Jane's record (e.g.: Jane has 2 phone numbers, while only
+Well, the above output though does not keep all the atomic entries from the Jane's record (e.g.: Jane has 2 phone numbers, while only
 one is displayed).
 That is because clashing labels will override each other (as of version _1.75_).
 To ensure aggregation of clashing
-labels into arrays, use `-m` option:
+labels, use `-m` option:
 ```bash
 bash $ <ab.json jtc -w'<Jane>[-1]<>a:' -jjm
 {